Marianne (Sergio Endrigo song)

-"Marianne" was a song composed, written, and recorded by Italian singer Sergio Endrigo.
+"Marianne" is a song composed, written, and recorded by Italian singer Sergio Endrigo.
 It in the Eurovision Song Contest 1968 held in London, placing tenth.
 Cliff Richard recorded later a cover version of the song with English lyrics written by Bill Owen.

 Background

 Conception

 "Marianne" was composed, written, and recorded by Sergio Endrigo.
 It is a ballad, with the singer expressing his love for the title character.
 He sings, however, that she never stays with him, and he wonders about what she is doing.
 Nonetheless, his feelings for her remain unaltered.
 In addition to the Italian language original version, he also recorded a version with French lyrics by Jacques Chaumelle.

 Selection

 Radiotelevisione italiana (RAI) internally selected "Marianne" performed by Endrigo as for the of the Eurovision Song Contest.

 Eurovision

 On 6 April 1968, the Eurovision Song Contest was held at the Royal Albert Hall in London hosted by the British Broadcasting Corporation (BBC), and broadcast live throughout the continent.
 Endrigo performed "Marianne" eleventh on the evening, following 's "La source" by Isabelle Aubret and preceding the 's "Congratulations" by Cliff Richard.
 Giancarlo Bigazzi conducted the event's orchestra in the performance of the Italian entry.

 At the close of voting, the song had received 7 points, placing it tenth in a field of seventeen.
 It was succeeded as Italian representative at the by "Due grosse lacrime bianche" by Iva Zanicchi.